open5e/open5e/source/monsters/nonplayer-characters/assassin.rst

 **Challenge** 8 (3,900 XP)

-**Assassinate.** During its first turn, the assassin has advantage on attack rolls against any creature that hasn't taken a turn.
+**Assassinate**: During its first turn, the assassin has advantage on attack rolls against any creature that hasn't taken a turn.
 Any hit the assassin scores against a surprised creature is a critical hit.

 **Evasion**: If the assassin is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, the assassin instead takes no damage if it succeeds on the saving throw, and only